MostroP2P/mostro/book/src/new_order.md

 }
 ```

-Mostro publishes this order as an event kind `38383` with status `Pending`:
+Mostro publishes this order as an event kind `38383` with status `pending`:

 ```json
 [